 While working and travelling, I earned my Third Class Radio engineering license and a Diploma of Performing Arts from Circle-in-the-Square Theater School in New York City.
 I was an AFTRA, SAG, AEA, BTA Union member, on the faculty of the National Shakespeare Conservatory and a member of the Michael Howard Studios, NYC.

 In 1986, after returning from work in Australia, I was hired to work for San Jose Rep Theatre and San Jose/Cleveland ballet.
 In California I met Martin Walter Schmidt, aka Marty, who was in the United States Air Force as a PJ (Pararescueman) at the time.
-We later married in Australia and our son Denali Martin Waldemar Schmidt was born in Macksville, NSW in 1988; and our daughter, Sequoia Patti Karanema Schmidt was born in Napier, New Zealand on January 1,1991.
+We later married in Australia and our son Denali Martin Waldemar Schmidt was born in Macksville, NSW on April 27, 1988; and our daughter, Sequoia Patti Karanema Schmidt was born in Napier, New Zealand on January 1,1991.
 Contrary to what is written on some internet sites-we both decided on both our children's names.